Skip to content

 Grassroots Disability Football – information about footballing opportunities for disabled people.

-Level Playing Field – offers support, information and advice on a range of topics around disabled spectators access and this is offered to spectators, Clubs, Disabled Supporter Association’s, NGO’s and other interested parties.
+Level Playing Field – offers support, information and advice on a range of topics around access for disabled spectators.

 Wheelchair Football Association (WFA) – the governing body for Powerchair Football in England provides information on Powerchair Football and how to get involved.

-Riding for the Disabled Association (RDA) – horses and ponies provide therapy and fun all over the UK
+Riding for the Disabled Association (RDA) – has over 500 groups across the UK

-Access Adventures – adaptive programmes, giving access to sport and outdoor adventures.
-They host camps, offering the opportunity to try waterskiing, wakeboarding, alpine skiing, downhill biking, road biking, kayaking, canoeing, kiting, archery and shooting.
-They’re popular and have a selection process.
+Access Adventures – run adaptive programmes, giving access to sport and outdoor adventures.
+They host a wide range of camps, offering opportunities to try including waterskiing, downhill biking, kayaking, kiting, archery and shooting.

-Bendrigg Trust – a range of day activities, inclusive family weekends for families and other opportunities at their activity centre in Cumbria.
+Bendrigg Trust – has an activity centres in Cumbria.
+They offer a range of day activities, inclusive family weekends for families and other opportunities.

-Calvert Trust – inclusive courses where you’d go with your family at centres in Exmoor, Kielder and the Lake District.
+Calvert Trust – offers Inclusive courses where go with your family:

 The Disabled Photographers’ Society is run by and for disabled photographers.
 They have a broad knowledge of various ways to make photography accessible.

-Sailability – the Royal Yatching Association’s national programme, enabling disabled people to try sailing and take part regularly.
+Sailability – is the Royal Yatching Association’s national programme.
+It enables disabled people to try sailing and take part regularly.
 Sailing is open to anyone, no matter what age or disability.
 The network of approved Sailability sites have boats and facilities to cater for everyone.

-Disability Snowsport UK – charity providing information on how you can get involved in skiing and snowboarding.
+Disability Snowsport UK – is a charity providing information on how you can get involved in skiing and snowboarding.

-Active8 is a youth disability charity in Cornwall which aims to empower and motivate young people, aged 14-30 years old, who have a physical disability.
-They run a whole range of day trips and residential weekends throughout the year, from arts and crafts to sports and activities, spa weekends to zoo visits!
+Active8 is a disabled youth charity in Cornwall.
+It aims to empower and motivate young people, aged 14-30 years old, who have a physical disability.
+They run a range of day trips and residential weekends throughout the year, from arts and crafts to sports and activities, spa weekends to zoo visits.

 To find out about getting involved in disability sport, contact one of the following organisations: